manosbois/Prog2Game/SoundFiles/Readme.txt

-This directory contains all .wav files
+This directory contains all .mp3 files